 - A Rental and repair of meters;

 - B Identifiable water problems; provide a statement from your doctor, State, or health department, indicating that tap water is not safe for drinking;

-- c Water:
+- c Water;

 - D Gas (for homes);

-- Fuel used for heating, including the cost of firewood where wood is the "PRIMARY" source of heat, or is required as an essential supplement to an inadequate heating system, or is used in fuel efficient fireplaces designed to reduce energy consumption.
+- E Fuel used for heating, including the cost of firewood where wood is the "PRIMARY" source of heat, or is required as an essential supplement to an inadequate heating system, or is used in fuel efficient fireplaces designed to reduce energy consumption.
 Requests to claim firewood must be submitted to Housing Services Clerk CDLS(W) accompanied by a letter from the owner certifying the above;

 - F Fuel used for cooking (less BBQ fuel);

 - G Electricity;

 - H Sewage;

 - I Garbage collection and recycling;

 - J Fire protection;

 - K Police protection;

 - L Street cleaning (where required by law);

 - M Mail delivery;

 - N Street lighting;

 - Snow removal (other than personal driveway/parking spot);

 - P Sales or excise tax on the related bills for the items listed above; and

-- Residential pest control costs where pest control is required by local law or where considered by the senior officer to be in excess of your personal responsibility.
+- Q Residential pest control costs where pest control is required by local law or where considered by the senior officer to be in excess of your personal responsibility.
 Such charges shall be limited to those that would not normally be incurred in Canada or would be the responsibility of a Canadian landlord or appropriate local authorities such as the municipal health or sanitation department.
 Requests for pest control are to be submitted to the Housing Coordinator in writing, complete with three (3) actual quotes from possible service providers.

 Pest control must be authorized by the Approving Authority (CO CDLS(W)), prior to any financial commitment for pest control.
+Authorization should be obtained for each application or if recurring issue, each time required.
+Include documentation when submitting your reconciliation.